 Storage needs will vary vastly from business to business and there are storage options for everyone.
 Some storage platforms offer a limited amount of data for a cheap price and get progressively more expensive as they scale up.
 Others start off at a more expensive rate, but offer bigger storage plans at a lower rate.
 The price will obviously vary based on your business needs, but for 1TB of storage, the cost can vary from as little as $250 up to thousands of dollars per year.

 If you're serious about finding a cloud provider that best suits your storage needs, check out the best Business Cloud Storage Services.
-You don't have to take the quiz which will result in a quote request, but you should use the cost comparison tool lower on the page.

-The CONVENIENCE of Device Independence
+The Convenience of Device Independence

 Cloud computing services can be accessed via a plethora of electronic devices that are able to have access to the internet.
 Cloud computing is device-independent because cloud-based resources can be accessed from any computer on the Internet, but also any type of computer.
 This means that any device with an internet connection and a web browser is capable of access.
 These devices include not only the traditional PCs, but also smartphones, tablets, etc.

 What makes device independence a valuable feature is that it allows for users to move from their desktops at work to virtually any location and work from anywhere.
-Home computers, laptops, netbooks, smartphones,and tablets can reach the same information that their work desktop can access, ensuring that they will always have access to the latest version of their files.
+Home computers, laptops, netbooks, smartphones, and tablets can reach the same information that their work desktop can access, ensuring that they will always have access to the latest version of their files.

 Cloud computing is certainly not a cure-all for business; Cloud computing still has issues with certain application needs that need to be specifically addressed.
 The Cloud Security Alliance (CSA) has put together a list of the nine most prevalent and serious security threats in cloud computing, known as the "Notorious Nine: Cloud Computing Threats in 2013."
 Listed below is an outline of these nine security threats that come with cloud computing and encompass the primary disadvantage of cloud computing.